ChaniceIrungu/Chanice_MVP/README.md

 Basic Requirements

 #STEPS
-[ ] the button in de navBar doesn't works! - questions [x] reorganize the DB by adding more fields
+[x] the button in de navBar doesn't works!
+[x] reorganize the DB by adding more fields
 [x] add initial values for 1 apartment int the 2 tables [x] refact the requests in apartments.js
 [x] check the requests on POSTMAN - falta 1!!
-[ ] put the fetch requests in a separated api file - questions [ ] the form works?
+[x] put the fetch requests in a separated api file
-[ ] add a notification if there are no apartments to show [ ] the form should appear only in the home page
+[x] add a notification if there are no apartments to show [x] the form should appear only in the home page
+[ ] the form works?
 [ ] in the form: add images functionality
+[ ] Google Map in the Home page?
 [ ] styling the form and the home page
-[ ] styling the apartment listç
+[ ] styling the apartment list
-[ ] add a new page for each apartment where we can display the images and read all the information [ ] Google Map in the Home page?
+[ ] add a new page for each apartment where we can display the images and read all the information